2022 Jeep Grand Cherokee Problems Analysis Guide

 Power Steering Problems

 With only 173 miles on a new 2022 Grand Cherokee, an owner from Colorado went to start the SUV, and “the power steering, electronic stability control, blind spot monitoring, and lane assist lights all went on.
-The power steering didn’t not work and I was unable to back out of my parking space.
+The power steering didn’t work and I was unable to back out of my parking space.
 I repeatedly turned the car on and off and the lights persisted for at least an hour.
 After an hour, all lights went off and I was able to drive the vehicle.
 This could have been extremely unsafe if this had occurred while the vehicle was in motion.
 This also was problematic as I was stranded in a parking lot late at night.

 “I immediately took it into the dealer and they cannot reproduce the problem.
 I am driving a loaner as I do not feel safe in the brand-new vehicle.
 No warning lights came on prior to this problem appearing.”

-Crash Caused by Power Steering Failure
+Crashes Caused by Power Steering Failure

 An owner from Arizona whose 2022 Grand Cherokee had 2,700 miles on the clock in August 2022 crashed as a result of the problem.
 The incident started when the message “power steering unavailable, service required” was suddenly displayed.
 The power steering then malfunctioned, which made the steering wheel difficult to turn in either direction.
 The vehicle was towed to the dealer who replaced the steering rack and pinion.